Esteve32/HumanAI-Diplomacy-Wisdom-Council/replit.md

-# Wisdom from the Past
+# Wisdom Council

 ## Overview
-**Wisdom from the Past** is a landing page application offering AI-powered conversations with historical wisdom figures.
+**Wisdom Council** (formerly "Wisdom from the Past") is a landing page application offering AI-powered conversations with historical wisdom figures.
 It aims to position AI as a tool for internal growth, providing "fireside chats" with personalities like Socrates and Rumi.
 The platform is a full-stack TypeScript monorepo with a React frontend and Express backend, showcasing ChatGPT integrations, low-code workflow tools (n8n/MCP), and API access for developers.
 The project's ambition is to create a unique engagement model for AI, focusing on philosophical and personal development rather than just productivity.

 ## User Preferences
 Preferred communication style: Simple, everyday language.